 Producers negotiate with pipeline operators (or other transport providers) to transport their products to market on a firm or interruptible basis.
 Transportation availability is highly variable across different jurisdictions and regions.
 This variability can determine the nature of transportation commitments available, the number of potential customers that can be reached in a cost-effective manner and the price received.
 Due to growing production and a lack of new and expanded pipeline and rail infrastructure capacity, producers in Western Canada have experienced low commodity pricing relative to other markets in the last several years.
+Enbridge's commissioning of Line 3 in the second half of 2021 improved Western Canadian pricing and the commissioning of Trans Mountain Expansion anticipated in the fourth quarter of 2023 is expected to result in excess industry egress capacity.

-Under the Canadian Constitution Act, 1867, the regulation of interprovincial and international pipelines fall within the federal government's jurisdiction and proposed pipeline projects require a regulatory review and approval by Cabinet under the CERA to proceed.
-However, recent years have seen a perceived lack of policy and regulatory certainty at the federal level.
-The federal government amended the federal approval process with the CERA, which aims to create efficiencies in the project approval process while upholding stringent environmental and regulatory standards.
-However, at this time, there remains considerable uncertainty as to how the CER's regulatory process compares to the NEB and whether it will result in a more or less efficient approval process for proposed major pipeline projects.
-This lack of regulatory certainty is likely to influence investment decisions for major projects.
+Under the Canadian Constitution Act, 1867, the regulation of interprovincial and international pipelines falls within the federal government's jurisdiction and proposed pipeline projects require a regulatory review by the Canada Energy Regulator ("CER") and approval by the Canadian federal government ("Cabinet") under the Canadian Energy Regulator Act (Canada) (the "CERA") to proceed.
+An impact assessment by the Impact Assessment Agency ("IA Agency") and a determination by Cabinet that a pipeline project is in the public interest may also be required under the Impact Assessment Act (the "IAA").
+The CERA and IAA collectively aim to create efficiencies in the project approval process while upholding stringent environmental and regulatory standards.

+However, the enactment of the CERA and IAA in 2019 triggered the replacement of the CER with the National Energy Board ("NEB") and its established regulatory framework.
+This created regulatory uncertainty at the federal level regarding the approval process for proposed major pipeline projects, impacting certain investment decisions.
 Even when projects are approved by the Canadian government, such projects often face further delays due to interference by provincial, municipal and, in the case of international pipelines, foreign governments.
-Additional delays causing further uncertainty result from legal opposition related to issues such as Indigenous rights and title, the government's duty to consult and accommodate Indigenous peoples, and the sufficiency of applicable impact and environmental assessment review processes.
+Additional delays causing further uncertainty result from legal opposition related to issues such as Indigenous rights and title and a government's duty to consult and accommodate Indigenous peoples.

 In the face of such regulatory uncertainty, the Canadian crude oil and natural gas industry has experienced significant difficulty expanding the existing network of transportation infrastructure for crude oil, natural gas and NGLs, including pipelines, rail, trucks and marine transport.
 Improved access to global markets through the Midwest United States and export shipping terminals on the west coast of Canada could help to alleviate downward pressure on commodity prices.
 Several proposals have been announced to increase pipeline capacity from Western Canada to Eastern Canada, the United States, and other international markets via export terminals.
-While certain projects are proceeding, the regulatory approval process and other factors related to transportation and export infrastructure have led to the delay, suspension or cancellation of a number of pipeline projects.
+While certain projects have and are proceeding, the regulatory approval process and other factors related to transportation and export infrastructure have led to the delay, suspension or cancellation of a number of pipeline projects.

-With respect to the current state of the transportation and exportation of crude oil from Western Canada to domestic and international markets, the Enbridge Line 3 Replacement from Hardisty, Alberta, to Superior, Wisconsin, formerly expected to be in-service in late 2019, has yet to enter service due to permitting challenges in the United States, particularly in Minnesota where the majority of the U.S. portion of the Line 3 Replacement pipeline will be located.
-Enbridge received the final required permit from Minnesota regulators in December 2020 and has commenced construction, although the project continues to be the subject of ongoing legal challenges before U.S. Courts.
-The Canadian portion of the replaced pipeline began commercial operation on December 1, 2019 and the U.S. portion is currently expected to enter service in H2 2021.
+With respect to the current state of the transportation and exportation of crude oil from Western Canada to domestic and international markets, the Enbridge Line 3 Replacement from Hardisty, Alberta, to Superior, Wisconsin, formerly expected to be in-service in late 2019, entered service on October 1, 2021.
+The Canadian portion of the replaced pipeline began commercial operation on December 1, 2019.